Hernando23/DSI-projects/Project 4  - Predicting Titanic survival/README.md

 #### Findings

-The table below shows accuracy scores for our models:
+The table below shows accuracy scores for all models:

 Model |	Accuracy score
 --- | ---